JuliaTagBot/ContinuousBenchmarks.jl/README.md

 ## Configuration

-TuringBenchmarks uses a `toml` file as its configuration file, there's a template at `config/app.toml.tmpl`.
+ContinuousBenchmarks uses a `toml` file as its configuration file, there's a template at `config/app.toml.tmpl`.

 To run it, we need a GitHub Account, which will be used as the bot,